juxor/afaq/markdown/secG3.md

 _"is out there, way, way out there in some sort of Marxist never-never land."_
 [_"Kevin Carson as Dr. Jeryll and Mr. Hyde"_, pp. 35-46, **Journal of Libertarian Studies**, vol. 20, no. 1, p.
 40, p.
 43 and p.
 45] Another
-right-"libertarian", George Reisman, concurred stated that for the most part _"Carson is a Marxist"_, while arguing that _"the 'individualist' anarchist shows himself to be quite the collectivist, attributing to the average person qualities of independent thought and judgement that are found only in
+right-"libertarian", George Reisman, concurred stating that for the most part _"Carson is a Marxist"_, while arguing that _"the 'individualist' anarchist shows himself to be quite the collectivist, attributing to the average person qualities of independent thought and judgement that are found only in